Can I Smoke While Doing Gym? Giving Up Smoking for Wellness Designers + Gym Consultants

 On the flip side, smoking has been associated with cognitive decline and can promote anxiety and dependence.
 By eliminating smoking from their routine, gym enthusiasts can maximise the cognitive benefits of their workouts, promoting a sharper mind and increased focus.

-How Gym Goers Can Give Up Smoking
+How Gym Goers Can Quit Smoking

 Luckily, giving up smoking is easier now than 20 years ago, with plenty of support and help available for gym-goers.